akhilgkrishnan/Face-Mask-Detector/README.md

 # Face-Mask-Detector
-This is a deeplearning for identifying wheather a person weared face mask or not...!
+This is a deeplearning project for identifying wheather a person weared face mask or not...!